 INDIANAPOLIS – The Indiana Senate passed a budget Tuesday night that focuses as much on the future as it does on current government spending.

-The 38-12 vote sets up a final negotiation on the state’s biennial spending plan among House Republicans, Senate Republicans and GOP Gov. Mike Pence.
+The 38-12 vote sets up a final negotiation on the state’s biennial spending plan between House Republicans, Senate Republicans and GOP Gov. Mike Pence.
 The 2013 session ends April 29.

 All northeast Indiana senators voted for the bill.

 “This budget is what I call an opportunity budget.
 This is an opportunity for Indiana to move forward,” said Sen. Luke Kenley, R-Noblesville.
 “We are now prepared and in the right fiscal position to go forward and solve some of the problems of the past…and really to plan for the future.”